MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/handling-push-notifications-in-cordova/index.md

 ```

 #### Register device
 Register the device to the push notifications service.
+If no options are required, options can be set to `null`.

 ```javascript